SciML/DiffEqDocs.jl/docs/src/basics/integrator.md

 * `uprev` - the value at the last timepoint
 * `tdir` - the sign for the direction of time

+The function `f` is usually a wrapper of the function provided when creating the specific problem.
+For example, when solving an `ODEProblem`, `f` will be an `ODEFunction`.
+To access the right-hand side function provided by the user when creating the `ODEProblem`, please use `SciMLBase.unwrapped_f(integrator.f.f)`.

-The `p` is the data which is provided by the user as a keyword arg in `init`. `opts` holds all of the common solver options, and can be mutated to change the solver characteristics.
+The `p` is the (parameter) data which is provided by the user as a keyword arg in `init`. `opts` holds all of the common solver options, and can be mutated to change the solver characteristics.
 For example, to modify the absolute tolerance for the future timesteps, one can do: